johannal/SolarSystem/SourceEditorAndRefactoring/SourceEditorAndRefactoringDemoScript.md

 I can also use this new popover to transform code.

-Personally, I like descriptive variable names and small expressions.
+I like descriptive variable names and small expressions.
 I’d rather have this Moon object captured in a variable.
 So I'll Command click Moon and select "Extract Expression", and then rename this to “luna”.
 Easy.

     [Command click on "Moon" around line 51 and select "Extract Expression…"]

 I also like my methods to be small and concise.
-This is a big chunk of code in this if block, so I’m going to pull out this out, into it's own method.
-And since this is adding all of Jupiter’s moons, I’ll call it "addJupitersMoons".
+I’m going to pull out this big if block, into it's own method.
+You can see that Xcode pulled the method out and put it up above, here and left me with a call to the method where the code was originally sitting.
+Let’s give that a good name — how about "addJupitersMoons" since thats what it’s doing.

     [Command click on the trailing "}" around line 56 and select "Extract Method…"]